 All applicants who are not yet Folger Readers, regardless of rank, must submit two letters of recommendation.
 As above, the first letter should address the relevance of the applicant’s research to the specific topic.
 The second letter may be from the applicant’s chair or other departmental official.
 It need not go into detail about the applicant’s research, but it must certify the applicant’s status, position, or academic rank in the department.
 N.B., the second, credentialing letter is still a required component for all Institute applicants who are not yet Regular Readers; the Institute recognizes that this requirement is more stringent than the Library’s policy for scholars directly applying to become Regular Readers.

 For the purposes of the Institute’s application review process, these letters may be faxed, emailed, or otherwise delivered in electronic surrogate form.
-Letter writers should address them to Dr. Kathleen Lynch and send them directly to email@example.com or by mail to The Folger Institute, Folger Shakespeare Library, 201 East Capitol St. SE, Washington, DC 20003.
+Letter writers should address them to Dr. Owen Williams and send them directly to email@example.com or by mail to The Folger Institute, Folger Shakespeare Library, 201 East Capitol St. SE, Washington, DC 20003.

 Each consortium university has a faculty representative, and in order to complete the application, an applicant from the Folger Institute consortium must secure his or her representative’s signature.
 The online application is sent to the representative for review electronically after the application is submitted.
 Applicants using the hard copy application should contact his or her campus representative to obtain the representative's signature on his or her application.
 Contact information for these representatives is available on the Institute’s website.